turingschool/front-end-curriculum/lessons/module-2/test-driven-development-with-webpack.md

 Some very minimal **downsides** of TDD are:

-* *It takes more time to write and maintain your codebase, which slows down development:* this can be problematic if you're working in an evironment where meeting deadlines is a top priority (like working in a newsroom)
+* *It takes more time to write and maintain your codebase, which slows down development:* this can be problematic if you're working in an environment where meeting deadlines is a top priority (like working in a newsroom)
 * *They don't make the business money:* tests aren't features, and if your company is relying on investors to keep itself going, making progress on the application functionality is going to be of utmost importance

+The main benefit of Test Driven Development is that you are forced to look at the problem you are solving at a high level and not worry about the little details for implementing your solution.

+For example, if you are writing a test for a function, you focus on the scenario: for a given input to the function, what is the expected output?
+The test does not care what exactly happens within the function as long as the output is what is expected.

 ## What Makes Testing Hard?

-* Not knowing what to test
+* At first, not knowing what to test
 * So many libraries and frameworks to choose from, differing syntax in documentation
 * Difficult to see the benefit until you've been saved by a failing test
-* Still using a trial-by-error approach to development

 ## What Should Be Tested?